fvdm/lox-standard/README.md

 ## System Requirements

-## Checking System Configuration
+* PHP needs to be a minimum version of PHP 5.3.3
+* Your php.ini needs to have the date.timezone setting
+* The PHP intl extension needs to be installed
+* MySQL needs to be installed

-Execute the check.php script from the command line, in the application's root directory:
+To check the system configuration, run the check.php script from the command line, in the application's root directory:

     php app/check.php